lalomorales22/lock-tf-in-buddy/README.md

 - 🔒 **Focus Mode Simulation** - Experience a realistic focus environment (web prototype)
 - 💾 **Session Logging** - Automatic saving of all focus sessions with detailed analytics
 - 🎨 **Beautiful UI** - Clean, modern interface with smooth animations

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/6ae09e0f-736b-4b32-b238-1780c5892bb8) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)